-The District is governed by a 21-member Board of Trustees, consisting of one representative from each city in the county and one representing the county at large.
-The Board of Trustees meet 10 times a year and is responsible for overseeing the District's finances, setting policy, and supervising the District Manager.
+The District is governed by a 21-member Board of Trustees, consisting of one representative from each city in the County and one representing the County at large.
+The Board of Trustees meets 10 times a year and is responsible for overseeing the District's finances, setting policy, and supervising the District Manager.

-Staff positions include 23 permanent and between 10 and 13 seasonal staff.
-The permanent staff includes a District Manager; a Field Operations Director; Finance Director; Laboratory; Information and Technology Director and a Public Health Education & Outreach Director; nine field staff; and support staff consisting of three finance staff, five laboratory positions.
+Staff positions include 23 permanent and between 8 and 10 seasonal staff.
+The permanent staff includes a District Manager; Field Operations Director; Finance Director; Laboratory Director; Information and Technology Director; a Public Health Education & Outreach Coordinator; a Field Operations Supervisor; ten field staff; Facilities Manager; and support staff consisting of two finance staff, and three laboratory positions.